How to Remove Black Hair Dye

 The best way to remove dark hair dye with a clarifying shampoo is to use the shampoo a few times every week until your color begins to fade, before moving onto the next step.
 However, if you do choose to take a quicker route in removing black hair dye, make sure you always follow up with a good conditioning product to prevent your hair from becoming dry and brittle.
 After using the clarifying shampoo, you should give your hair a break before you use another method to further remove the black hair dye so that moisture can build back up.

 Hair dye remover is the holy grail of color removal because it reverses the actual process that takes place in your hair when you use a permanent hair dye.
 It is the oxidation of the hair dye that makes it permanent and traps it in your hair.
 Hair dye remover breaks the color molecules back down into their previous form so that they can simply be washed out of the hair without causing any damage.

 The only drawback to hair dye remover is that the product can have a slight drying effect on your hair like a clarifying shampoo.
 Dye remover doesn't cause damage however, and you can use it a few times before resorting to bleach in order to cut down on damage.
 You may not even have to use bleach at all if you're lucky.
-The dryness can be relieved with a deep conditioner or conditioning treatment similar to what you would have done for the clarifying shampoo step.
+Any dryness experienced after use can be relieved with a deep conditioner or conditioning treatment similar to what you would have done for the clarifying shampoo step.

 Using a Bleach Wash to Remove Hair Dye

-A bleach wash, or bleach bath, is a more benign way to bleach your hair than a full head bleach because the chemical is diluted when applied to your hair.
-You can't use a bleach wash to lighten your hair significantly, but you can use it to lighten your hair slightly and remove any dark hair dye buildup that's left after you've used clarifying shampoo and hair dye remover.
+A bleach wash, or bleach bath, is a gentler way to bleach your hair than a full head bleach because the product is diluted when applied to your hair.
+You can't use a bleach wash to lighten your hair significantly, but you can use it to lighten your hair slightly and remove any dark hair dye buildup that's left after you've used clarifying shampoo and hair dye remover already.